Modeling of experimentally observed topological defects inside bulk polycrystals

 With the 2-d distortion field in hand, we define a field $P$ as a discrete gradient of $W$:

 $P$ captures the idea of how $W$ varies in all directions.
-The calculation of $P$ is illustrated in Fig.~\ref{fig:calp}.
-The value of $P$ in the gray voxel is calculated from the difference in the 2-d distortion field values in the adjacent blue voxels in two orthogonal directions.

-$P$ contains information about the discontinuity in $W$ at the voxel level.
+The value of $P$ in the voxel of interest is calculated from the difference in the 2-d distortion field values in the adjacent voxels in two orthogonal directions. $P$ contains information about the discontinuity in $W$ at the voxel level.
 To characterize the strength of discontinuities, we define the magnitude of $P$ as $|P| = \sqrt{P_{ijk}P_{ijk}}$.
 Fig.~\ref{fig:magP} shows maps of $|P|$ in the selected grain shown in Fig.~\ref{fig:thegrain}.